jvansch1/ycharts-wiki/Deployment-Procedures.md

 # If you are only releasing code ONLY to the admin server, run:
 fab production:admin build hotfix

+# If you are only releasing code ONLY to the companies admin server, run:
+fab production:companies_admin build hotfix

 # If you are only releasing code ONLY to the web server, run:
 fab production:web build hotfix